heera/requent/README.md

 ```
 Now, we can make a request using: `http://example.com/users?fields=email,posts{title,comments{body}}`.
 This will give us the expected result, which would be an array of users (only email column from `User`) with all the related posts (only title column from `Post`) and all the comments of each post (only body column from `Comment`).

 If we want to load any resource with relations without selecting any properties then we can just do it using the following request: `http://example.com/users?fields=posts{comments}`.
-This was the most basic example but let's explore it more.
+This was the most basic example but let's explore it's features.

 ## <a name="resource"> Resource
 Actually, a resource is just an eloquent model, the first method we should call on the `Requent` class is `resource` which sets the primary resource we want to query on.
 So we can set the resource using couple of ways, for example: